Newlab

 Newlab opened in June 2016, as a multi-disciplinary technology center.
-Housed in Building 128 of the Brooklyn Navy Yard, the $35 million project serves as a hardware-focused shared workspace, research lab, and hatchery for socially-oriented tech manufacturing.
+Housed in Building 128 of the Brooklyn Navy Yard, the $35 million project serves as a hardware-focused shared workspace, research lab, and hatchery for socially oriented tech manufacturing.

 Using the MIT Media Lab as a model, the impetus for the independent organization was to provide space and services to new manufacturing enterprises.
 Current members work in fields such as robotics, connected devices, energy, nanotechnology, life sciences, and urban tech.

-Media coverage of New Lab has focused on the company's role in revitalizing the Brooklyn Navy Yard, its public-private partnership lease structure, and Urban Tech initiative with the New York City Economic Development Corporation.
+Media coverage of Newlab has focused on the company's role in revitalizing the Brooklyn Navy Yard, its public-private partnership lease structure, and Urban Tech initiative with the New York City Economic Development Corporation.

-History and Formation of New Lab
+History and formation

-David Belt and partner Scott Cohen formed the concept for New Lab in 2011 after prospecting the decaying Building 128 with Navy Yard president David Ehrenberg.
+David Belt and partner Scott Cohen formed the concept for Newlab in 2011 after prospecting the decaying Building 128 with Navy Yard president David Ehrenberg.
 The partners found the maritime manufacturing history of the structure, specifically the manufacturing innovations that took place there, synchronous with their aim to provide a platform for emerging hardware technologies in New York City.
 The city was abundant in resources and opportunities for entrepreneurs working in software, Belt said in a recent interview, but space, tools and resources for those working in the new manufacturing hardware community were lacking.

 Belt leveraged his development firm, Macro Sea, a company that specializes "in bringing historic properties back into cultural relevance," to obtain funding, architectural expertise, and begin constructing a lease with the city of New York.
 The Navy Yard was in the initial stages of its current revitalization at the time and, because the city owned the property, special arrangements were needed to develop there.

 Cohen began scouting the companies who would comprise their core members and helped work to capitalize them.
-To date, venture capitalists have invested approximately $250 million in New Lab and its members.
+To date, venture capitalists have invested approximately $250 million in Newlab and its members.